Concordium/concordium-base/rust-bins/docs/user-cli.md

 # Prerequisites

 - The `user_cli` tool.
 - A file with cryptographic parameters for the chain.
 We'll refer to this file as `cryptographic-parameters.json` below.
+You can get it with the concordium client using the `raw GetCryptographicParameters` subcommand.
 - A file with the list of anonymity revokers supported by the identity provider.
 We refer to this file as `ars.json` below.
+If you have access to the genesis data, you can get it from there.
 - A file with identity provider public keys.
 We refer to this file as `ip-info.json` below.
+If you have access to the genesis data, you can get it from there.
 - For creating accounts from the identity the `concordium-client` tool and access to an up-to-date node.

 There are two flows for creating identity requests and credentials from identity objects, the version 0 flow and the version 1 flow.